jupyterlab/jupyterlab/docs/source/extension/extension_multiple_ui.rst

 function will be ``null``, as is the case when the extension is loaded in Jupyter Notebook 7.

-When it comes time to use the status bar, this extension creates the common main widget.
-Then if the ``IStatusBar`` is available, it sets up a status bar item, which allows the extension to run successfully in both JupyterLab and Jupyter Notebook 7:
+The extension always creates a common main widget, but when it comes time to use the status bar, the extension first checks if the ``IStatusBar`` is available, and only then proceeds to create a status bar item.
+This allows the extension to run successfully in both JupyterLab and Jupyter Notebook 7:

 .. code:: TypeScript